Meet the staff

 Shantel Brooks joined AFJ in 2021 offering over 5 years of experience spanning supportive housing, case management at a family shelter, Mental Health Intake Coordinator at Fortune Society and Housing Advocacy Case Manager at University Settlement Society of New York.
 In addition to working with those impacted by issues of mental health and homelessness, she has worked with individuals who were incarcerated, helping them re-enter into society.
 Shantel holds a Bachelor of Science in Criminal Justice from John Jay College of Criminal Justice.

-Samantha joined AFJ in 2021 with 10 years of experience working with high-risk youth, homeless youth and alternative children's education programming.
+Samantha joined AFJ in 2021 with 10years of experience working with high-risk youth, homeless youth and alternative children's education programming.
 She has worked in program implementation, management and evaluation at multiple NY non-profits including Young Survival Coalition, New York Cares, Nontraditional Employment for Women and iMentor.
-Leading with her belief in the importance of education and the practicality and strength that comes with the application of those tools gained in the classroom into the real world, Samantha provides exceptional programming geared towards the professional and personal growth of AFJ’s Participants.
-Samantha received her Bachelor of Arts degree in Public Affairs with a minor in Nonprofit Leadership and Biology from Seattle University.
+Samantha provides exceptional programming geared towards the professional and personal growth of AFJ’s Participants.
+With a focus towards certifications, Samantha has helped increase AFJ’s programming menu to include more OSHA, CPR, and Food Handler workshops.
+Always looking to shape our Participants wholly, she is on the lookout for more opportunities to help lead our clients to safer and brighter futures.
+Samantha received her Bachelor of Arts degree in Public Affairs with a minor in Nonprofit Leadership and Biology from Seattle University and serves on the GOLD Council for her alma mater.

-Elsie joined the AFJ staff as a Lower East Side court advocate in June 2010.
-Before joining AFJ, Elsie worked in the medical field with several years as a Pharmacist Technician at a national drug store chain and at a school-based health clinic at Washington Irving High School on the Lower East Side.
+Elsie joined the AFJ staff as a Lower East Side Court Advocate in June 2010.
+Before joining AFJ, Elsie worked in the medical field with several years as a Pharmacist Technician at a national drugstore chain and at a school-based health clinic on the Lower East Side.
 Elsie has a Bachelor's of Science in Criminal Justice from John Jay College.
-We are especially proud of her as a 1999 graduate of our program and recipient of the Glover Program's Outstanding Youth & Second Chance Award in 2008.
+We are especially proud of her as a 1999 graduate of our program, a recipient of the Andrew Glover Program's Outstanding Youth & Second Chance Award in 2008,and a Robin Hood Heroes award recipient in 2022.

-Nora joined AFJ as an LMSW with extensive involvement in advocacy and trauma-informed care serving individuals affected by incarceration and interpersonal violence.
-Her experience includes providing crisis intervention for survivors of sexual and intimate partner violence in Los Angeles, performing mitigation on death penalty appeal cases in Texas, facilitating workshops on healthy relationships and consent in schools, and most recently interning at The Bronx Defenders as a social worker in their Criminal Defense Practice.
-Nora currently leads AFJ’s Mental Health Umbrella of Initiatives for our Participants.
-She holds a Licensed Master’s in Science of Social Work from UT Austin and a Bachelor’s in Gender Studies from UCLA.
+Nora joined AFJ as an licensed social worker with extensive involvement in advocacy and trauma-informed care serving individuals affected by incarceration and interpersonal violence.
+Her experience includes providing crisis intervention for survivors of sexual and intimate partner violence in Los Angeles, performing mitigation on death penalty appeal cases and interning with The Bronx Defenders as a social worker in their Criminal Defense Practice.
+Nora currently leads AFJ’s Mental Health Umbrella of Initiatives for our Participants—implementing a curriculum of psycho-education workshops and coordinating with mental health resources providers to now provide counseling to youth and their families directly through AFJ.
+She also coordinates a Fall and Spring series of classes where participants can earn certificates in topics such as Effects of Trauma in the Body and Mindfulness with community partners.
+She is trained and certified in Trauma-Informed Cognitive-Behavior Therapy (TF-CBT), crisis intervention, and Dialectical Behavior Therapy (DBT)group therapy.
+She holds a Master’s of Science in Social Work from UT Austin and a Bachelor’s in Gender Studies from UCLA.

 Tiffany has provided case management to court-involved youth with group and individual mentoring at the Brooklyn Mental Health Court.
 Prior to this experience, she was a case manager for Project Renewal’s Fort Washington Men’s Shelter, SCO Family of Services in Woodside and Jamaica, Queens, and At Praxi Housing Initiatives.
 Tiffany earned a Bachelor of Science Degree in Interdisciplinary Studies of Education and Psychology at Touro College.